ronnyhota/Oscar-Leading-Actress-API/README.md

 1. You ask for an actress's name that you think may have won the Academy Award for Best Actress between the years 2010-2025 (like "Emma Stone").
 2. The app looks it up in a list
-3. The app sends you back the movie title and year
+3. The app sends you back the movie title, year, and a photo of her!
 4. Done!

 Here's a visual diagram of how the system works: